Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 It’s worth noting, the Historic District is connected to the Island Hopper public shuttle.
 The shuttle picks up at City Hall and Central Park.

-Plus, it’s only two miles across from the Ferry terminal to the main beach, taking around 40 minutes to walk.
+Plus, it’s only two miles to walk from the Ferry Terminal in the Historic District, to the main beach.
+About a 40 minute walk.
 Atlantic Ave has a large sidewalk on each side of the road, making it also safe.

 There’s also plenty of recreational walking on the island.
 From the beautiful sandy beaches, to Fort Clinch, and Amelia Island State Parks.